Home » Production » Compression Machine and Tooling

 • Body diameter should be within limits

-• The punch tip should be smooth and not warned out due to friction, and it should be intact and not damaged.
+• The punch tip should be smooth and not worn out due to friction, and it should be intact and not damaged.

 • The embossing letter and break line height and uniformity should be sharp and intact; it creates a problem during tablet ejection from dies, if not proper.